 Skip to main content

-How to install the xPack OpenOCD
+How to install xPack OpenOCD

-Automated install
+Automated installation

 xpm packages (xPacks) refresher